Where to stay in the Barossa Valley

 Nuriootpa, Barossa Valley

 If you are looking for a complete resort experience with tennis courts, outdoor heated pool, spa, adjacent golf course, and even a basketball and volleyball court, book a room, suite or apartment at the Novotel Barossa Valley Resort at the southern end of the valley.
 At the spacious Cellar Kitchen restaurant share plates of tasty seasonal specialties from the Barossa Valley courtesy of local chef and farmer Saskia Beer (Maggie Beer's daughter), who also leads guided tours of the Barossa Farmers Market among other culinary offerings.
-Enjoy free Barossan wine tastings each evening.
+Enjoy free Barossa wine tastings each evening.

 42 Pioneer Avenue, Barossa Valley